 Next, you will see a modal asking for your API key.

 Your API key is accessible from your RocketReach account.
-You will need to temporarily leave zapier.com and go to rocketreach.co to retrieve the key.
+Simply click on the API Usage & Settings Section Hyperlink on this modal to be automatically directed to your RocketReach account settings.
 Do this by clicking the API Usage & Settings section link to go to your RocketReach account page.
-Highlight/select and copy your API key.

 Go back to the Zapier modal and paste it into the input box.
 Then click the Orange, “Yes, Continue” button.